Skip to main content

 Use Stop Loss Orders

-For example, say you bought shares in Microsoft when they were at $255 each.
+For example, say you bought shares when they were at $255 each.
 The price runs up to $275 per share.
 You place a stop loss order at $270 a share.
 This means that if the share price falls to $270, you will automatically sell.
 You’ve locked in a profit of $15 per share.
 You’ve also made sure to sell before you hit a negative return.

 Stay Current and Be Watchful